Revisiting the cosmic string origin of GW190521

 The timescales shown in Fig. \ref{fig:waveform} highlight the multi-frequency nature of these events.
 The data favours the absence of an oscillatory infall signal, suggesting that it must be below the low-frequency sensitivity of the LVK detectors, $f_\mathrm{[infall]}\lessapprox 10\,\mathrm{Hz}$.
 This implies that $R_0\gtrapprox 10^{-4}\,\mathrm{AU}$ via Eqn. \eqref{eq:f_infall}, and assuming the progenitor was a cosmic string loop of $M_0\approx 181 M_\odot$, we can put a weak constraint on the dimensionless string tension of this event to be $G\mu/c^2\lessapprox 10^{-2}$.
-This is not competitive with those obtained from CMB \cite{Lizarraga:2016onn} or SGWB \cite{LIGOScientific:2021nrg} searches.
-Note however that these are sensitive to details of the loop distribution model and how the string network evolves.
-This is at present a point of debate \cite{LIGOScientific:2021nrg} as it depends on numerical simulations of large cosmological networks.
-An alternate channel of detection via coherent signals of individual loop collapse can shed observational light on this distribution and guide theoretical modeling of the cosmic string network.
+This is not competitive with those obtained from CMB \cite{Lizarraga:2016onn} or SGWB \cite{LIGOScientific:2021nrg} searches, but note however that these are sensitive to details of the loop distribution model and how the string network evolves.
+Our work provides a novel technique to infer the astrophysical event rate of collapsing string loops by searching for their individual signals in LVK data.
+This could help guide the construction of string loop distribution models, analogous of how BBH detections help to constrain the BBH event rates and BH population models~\cite{KAGRA:2021duu}.
+Given that $\sim 80$ BBHs have been observed through GWs~\cite{LIGOScientific:2021djp}, and only one can be described by cosmic string loops with high significance, we derive a simple estimate for the event rate from collapsing loops to be $80$ times smaller than for BBHs.
+If circular loops were to exist and be detected with the methods described in this Letter, it could imply that either (i) there might be many more small loops than expected; and/or (ii) there exists a dynamical process that efficiently circularizes them, such as a significant radiation of gravitational waves.

 Based on our results, we propose collapsing string loops as a potential hypothesis for future analyses.
 The degeneracy between high mass binary black hole and string collapse signals will make a definitive detection of this source difficult, although it might be possible to use higher modes to more conclusively distinguish them.
 The absence of additional power prior to black-hole formation may be a smoking gun in LVK observations, but it will be necessary to understand how easily string collapse can be distinguished from dynamical capture mergers that also lack significant pre-merger power.
 We suggest using ringdown-only waveform templates as a simple and viable approach to search for these events.
 Future GW detectors that target lower frequencies, such as LISA \cite{Auclair:2019wcv, Auclair:2023brk, LISAConsortiumWaveformWorkingGroup:2023arg}, will be able to probe the early-phase of GW events that feature at the edge of the LVK sensitivity, helping to distinguish between high mass BBHs or signals arising from new physics.